 What do you do to stay in great physical shape?
 Running?
 Walking?
 Pumping “iron”?
 Video games?
 (Round is a “shape” after all.)
-Whatever it is, it most certainly doesn’t compete with the type of body building we as men should be doing.
+Whatever it is, it most certainly doesn’t compete with the type of body building a Christian man should be doing every day!

-What’s the first thing that pops in your head when you think about church?
-Is it prayer, singing, offering, preaching, boring, exciting, “not for me.”
+What’s the first thing that pops into your head when you think about church?
+Is it prayer, singing, offering, preaching, boring, exciting, or “not for me”?

-God doesn’t only require His children to be faithful to their local assembly, but God has a specific function for YOU to perform in the work of His church.
+God does not only require His children to be faithful to their local assembly, but God has a specific function for YOU to perform in the work of His church.

 Let’s look at some specific things the Bible uses to describe the Church.

 1. The Church as a Human Body (I Cor.
 12:12)

 A. Every part of your body has a specific function.
 We as members of the church all have specific functions or tasks in the body of Christ.
 We are all divinely put together to perform the will of God for His children through the local church.